MEET THE TEAM

 Dance is my passion because there's always something new to learn, whether it be a move, a skill, a style, or an interpretation.
 There are so many different artists, with so many different ways of dancing, that there really is something for everybody, and I love being able to push myself and my students, to being the best dancer they can be.

 If I'm not teaching though, I'll most likely be editing, filming, and producing content!
-I also have the pleasure of regularly working with CBBC, on both live TV and online content, and Temple Street Productions, in Canada.

 My goal is to one day have produced an entire stage show, or musical production.
 I would love to see that process through from start to finish.
 A dream though, would be being casted in a prominent on-screen role, or even produce my own screen project, whether that be a television show or movie, as I have a strong passion for videography, production, and editing.